marcinduma/LTRCLD-2557/docs/use-case2.md

 Hit **Save** to finish contract configuration.

 Hit **Deploy to sites** for contracts to be pushed.

+!!!
+Info
+    Having contract only in one direction where Internet Gateway is a provider will be enough for EC2 instances to reach Internet, however contract in opposite direction is needed in case you want to connect to EC2 instances Public IPv4 Addresses from Internet.

 #### 3. Contract assigment to EPGs